You Are Doing Split-Squats Incorrectly You Terrible Human 2.0

 They are incredibly hard

-It can be very difficult and very frustrating to balance at first
+It can be difficult and frustrating to balance

-Some people find them quite aggressive on the knees
+Some people find them painful on the knees

 Some people find it results in an increase in lower back pain